Ralph Lauren hires Old Navy executive to replace him as CEO

 Milton Pedraza, a fashion industry analyst at the Luxury Institute, said Larsson’s appointment follows a trend of luxury brands hiring leaders from mass-market companies in recent months.
 He cited the appointment of Grita Loebsack, a former vice president at Unilever Plc, as CEO of Kering’s emerging brands, which include Stella McCartney and Gucci.

-Larsson, 41, is credited with reviving sales at Old Navy, successfully implementing a model of offering trendy clothes at low prices.
+Larsson is credited with reviving sales at the Old Navy division, successfully implementing a model of offering trendy clothes at low prices.

-Annual sales at the division rose 8 percent in 2014 and became Gap’s biggest business.
+Annual sales at the business rose 8 percent in 2014 and became Gap’s biggest business.
 Sales for the division were $6.62 billion, or 40.3 percent of Gap’s total.

 Despite the aura of Anglo-Saxon elitism around his company, Lauren was born Ralph Lifshitz in the Bronx in 1939.
 His parents were Jewish immigrants from Belarus, and he changed his name to Lauren at age 16.